WallarooLabs/wally/book/python/writing-your-own-partitioned-stateful-application.md

 * a partitioning function
 * partition-compatible states - the state should be defined in such a way that each partition can have its own distinct state instance

 A list of partition keys is optional.
-If included, your application will use these keys.
+If included, your application will use these keys to set up the initial state partitions in the system.
+As we encounter new keys derived from messages using the user-defined partition function, we will dynamically create new state partitions.
+There is a slight performance penalty to dynamically creating state partitions in this way, so if you know all your keys ahead of time, it can be a good idea to provide them here.
 If not included, the application will dynamically create keys as needed.
 There is a slightly performance penalty to dynamically create keys.

 ## A Partitioned Stateful Application - Alphabet (partitioned)